So, what are the best white paint colors to use on your trim and baseboards ?

 But, I did want to mention, at the end of the day – the sky is of course the limit when it comes to paint choices (including morning sky blue!)

-So, there you have it, the three best white colors for trim and baseboards.
+So, there you have it, the three best white colors for your interior doors, trim and baseboards.

 Hope you found the perfect white for your crown molding, etc.